EECS150/asic_labs_fa21/project/final.md

 3. Show a screenshot of the final floorplan

 4. What is the post-place-and-route critical path length?
 What sections of the processor does the critical path pass through?
 Why is this the critical path?
-If it is different than the post-synthesis critical path, why?
+If it is different from the post-synthesis critical path, why?

 5. What is the area utilization of the final design?